oaflindberg/dotfiles/README.md

     ./script/sync
     ```

-7. Install the 2 fonts located in the fonts folder
+7. Install the 2 fonts located in the fonts.zip

 8. Setup Visual Studio Code and sync settings with Gist.